Ara Maris: how one hotel rewrote the rules of Sorrento hospitality

 Lumi Sky Lounge: the rooftop over the Gulf of Naples as an open threshold between hotel and city

 On the top floor, Lumi Sky Lounge is Ara Maris’s panoramic rooftop, looking out over the Gulf of Naples.
-Sorrento is known for some of the best sunsets on the Coast, and here the effect is amplified — by the height, and by the atmosphere built between the music and the food.
+Sorrento is known for some of the best sunsets on the Coast, and here the effect is amplified, by the height, and by the atmosphere built between the music and the food.
+The flooring tells its own story in light and colour, giving way to the orange of the sky as the sun goes down.
+A vertical wall of greenery confirms that, at Ara Maris, plants aren’t an accent, they’re a constant.

 Aperitivo, gourmet tapas, small plates for sharing, signature cocktails, light dinners.
-Lumi is reachable by a dedicated lift open to outside guests too.
-The rooftop becomes a threshold between hotel and city, a place open to whoever walks in from outside.
-It’s the clearest attempt yet to turn the hotel into an active piece of the city, not just a retreat for those staying in it.
+Lumi is reachable by a dedicated lift open to outside guests too, turning the rooftop into a threshold between hotel and city rather than a retreat reserved for those staying in it.
+It’s the clearest attempt yet to make the hotel an active piece of Sorrento, not just an address inside it.

 Luigi Lionetti and Ara Maris’s new culinary direction for 2026: from Capri to Le Monzù, from Venice to Sorrento

-The kitchen is the most recent — and richest — chapter.
-In 2026, Ara Maris hands its culinary direction to Luigi Lionetti, born on Capri in 1984, raised at the family stove before he ever set foot in a professional kitchen.
-His training began at fifteen, between hospitality school and Capri’s Ristorante Paolino — a historic address tied to the island’s lemon-grove imagery — and the Hotel La Perla in Corvara, where chef Arturo Spicocchi passed on the discipline of high-end Alpine hotel cooking.
-A path that put him in front of very different worlds: island, lemons, fish on one side; mountain, technique, rigour on the other.
+The kitchen is the most recent chapter, and the one that does the most to define what Ara Maris is trying to become.
+In 2026, the hotel handed its culinary direction to Luigi Lionetti, born on Capri in 1984, who trained from fifteen between hospitality school and Capri’s Ristorante Paolino, a historic address tied to the island’s lemon-grove imagery, and the Hotel La Perla in Corvara, where chef Arturo Spicocchi passed on the discipline of high-end Alpine hotel cooking.
+Two very different educations: island, lemons, fish on one side; mountain, technique, rigour on the other.
+That duality is, in effect, Lionetti’s signature, and it maps almost exactly onto what Ara Maris is asking of itself, a coastal identity disciplined by a more rigorous, less folkloric language.

 In 2008 he joined the Hotel Punta Tragara in Capri, becoming sous-chef at twenty-three and later Executive Chef of the restaurant Le Monzù.
-He stayed seventeen years — long enough to build a personal style and, in 2019, to earn the Michelin star recognised by the 2020 Guida Michelin Italia.
-Somewhere in the middle, around 2010, came a defining formative chapter: working alongside Gennaro Esposito, a central figure in contemporary Campanian cooking, which anchored Lionetti firmly in a precise line of thinking — one where territory, technique and raw ingredients are the pillars the whole kitchen stands on.
+He stayed seventeen years, long enough to build a personal style and, in 2019, to earn the Michelin star recognised by the 2020 Guida Michelin Italia.
+Around 2010 came a formative chapter working alongside Gennaro Esposito, a central figure in contemporary Campanian cooking, which anchored Lionetti in a precise line of thinking, one where territory, technique and raw ingredients carry the whole kitchen.

-After the star was reconfirmed in 2023, Lionetti left Capri for Venice, splitting his time between Ca’ di Dio and the restaurant Vero Venetian Roots — another city built on water, with a culinary culture all its own to learn.
-The return to the Gulf came in January 2026, with the appointment at Ara Maris: a homecoming, in a setting that asks him to build a culinary identity from the ground up.
+After the star was reconfirmed in 2023, Lionetti left Capri for Venice, splitting his time between Ca’ di Dio and the restaurant Vero Venetian Roots, another city built on water, with a culinary culture entirely its own to learn.
+The return to the Gulf came in January 2026, with the appointment at Ara Maris: a homecoming, in a setting that asks him to build a culinary identity from the ground up rather than inherit one.

 Cora, Ara Maris’s restaurant: Luigi Lionetti is aiming for a star here too

-The hotel’s dining offer runs across four names — Cora, Cora Bistrot, Cora Garden and Lumi Sky Lounge — though Cora and Cora Bistrot actually share the same room, which changes character as the day goes on.
-By day it’s a bistrot: light lunches, aperitivi, an easy register in direct dialogue with the garden and the pool.
+The hotel’s dining offer runs across four names, Cora, Cora Bistrot, Cora Garden and Lumi Sky Lounge, though Cora and Cora Bistrot share the same room, which changes character as the day goes on.
+By day it’s a bistrot, light lunches, aperitivi, an easy register in direct dialogue with the garden and the pool.
 By night the same space turns into Cora, the house’s fine-dining destination, where Lionetti follows every rule of contemporary high-end dining without ever tipping into formality.
-The lighting is carefully orchestrated — soft, elegant, drawing the eye exactly where it needs to go.
+The lighting is carefully orchestrated, soft, elegant, drawing the eye exactly where it needs to go.
 Round tables, crisply pressed white linens, a steel table lamp that works like a small sculpture of light.
-The mood turns hushed, the staff are trained to walk guests through every step of the menu, and a sommelier guides the wine pairing course by course.
+The mood turns hushed, staff are trained to walk guests through every step of the menu, and a sommelier guides the wine pairing course by course.

 The tasting menu follows the same balance that earned Lionetti his star: top-tier ingredients, technique that’s solid without showing off, dishes that never overreach.
-There’s a more classic register rooted in Campanian tradition, and a more contemporary one, where experimentation stays tethered to the territory rather than drifting into abstraction.
+There’s a classic register rooted in Campanian tradition, and a more contemporary one, where experimentation stays tethered to the territory rather than drifting into abstraction.
+Lionetti, by his own trajectory, is aiming for a star here too.

 Thala Spa: lemon, coral from Torre del Greco and Japanese technology in a wellness concept built on the language of the sea